open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Visualizer-Plugins.rst

 .. function:: void refresh()

    Called on each animation cycle; the Visualizer should make sure all the relevant components are re-drawn inside this method.
-This is used iinstead of Juce's :code:`repaint()` to avoid re-painting sub-components that don't need to be updated.
+This is used instead of Juce's :code:`repaint()` to avoid re-painting sub-components that don't need to be updated.
 To modify the animation refresh rate, a Visualizer should change the value of its :code:`refreshRate` member.

 .. function:: void refreshState()